La Befana, which falls each year on 6 January, is a public holiday across Italy.

 The 35th edition of the Viva la Befana event takes place on Via della Conciliazione, leading up to St Peter's, on the morning of 6 January, before the Angelus with Pope Francis at midday.

 Comprising costumed figures, camels and horses, the parade is designed to combine Christian values with the folklore that the day evokes in Italy.

-In the Bible tradition the feast of the Epiphany is when the three magi arrive in Bethlehem to visit the Christ child, an event celebrated by Pope Francis with a Mass in St Peter's at 10.00.
+In the Bible tradition the feast of the Epiphany is when the three magi arrive in Bethlehem to visit the Christ child.

 In Rome, according to tradition, children hang stockings by windows or fireplaces in anticipation of her visit to receive sweets if they’ve been good or coal if they have misbehaved.

 As a national holiday, public offices will closed, with most schools reopening on 7 January.
 State museums and archaeological sites in Rome and across Italy will be open however.